BoostedDampi/LSColored/README.md

 ## ToDo 📝
 - **Better Color Profile Editing**: User editabele color profiles.
 [Updated color library, TOML color profile not yet implemented]
-- **Subfolders Listing**: Add an option to list files in subfolders recursively.
-[DONE but slow, needs improvements]
 - **Dynamic Directory Traversal**: Enable dynamic navigation through directories.
 [IN PLANNING]
 - **More Metadata in Verbose Mode**: Display additional file metadata when using verbose mode (-ll).
 - **Add Tests**: Add a series of tests for simplified development and updating.